ESF:MPV_VFEU Public Finance in CR and EU - Course Information

 - The course takes the form of both lectures and seminars.
 There are explained basic thesis of public finance within lectures, which are further discussed during seminars.
 Presentation of students' seminar works may be a part of a seminar.
 Czech and French is the course language.
 French part may take place in Rennes.

 - The course has a form of both lectures and seminars.

 The course is concluded by the written and oral exam.
 A student is obliged to collect at least 60 % points from the written test and seminar work presentation during the Czech part of the course.
 Furthermore, Czech lecturer proposes a student's grade.
 According to an oral exam from the French part, the final evaluation is entered to the IS MU.

 Detailed information concerning the seminar work and the tests is available at the interactive syllabi of the course in the IS MU.

 Important information!
-If student commits a prohibited act, such as usage of various forbidden tools, cribbing, taking out any part of the exam or any other cheating, teacher is allowed to interrupt an exam and to grade a student with F, FF or FFF according to the seriousness of the offence.
+If a student commits a prohibited act, such as usage of various forbidden tools, cribbing, taking out any part of the exam or any other cheating, the teacher is allowed to interrupt an exam and to grade a student with F, FF or FFF according to the seriousness of the offence.
 Mentioned procedure relates to all the activities that are included to the final evaluation of the course (seminar work, essays, tests etc.).